Treatments

 It is administered by certified and trained healthcare professionals such as physical therapists, medical doctors, and some chiropractors.
 Some other common names for dry needling therapy include trigger point dry needling (TDN) and Functional Dry Needling (FDN).

-Difference Between Dry Needling and Acupuncture?
+Difference Between DN and Acupuncture?

-While dry needling stems from traditional Chinese medicine like acupuncture, dry needling is a treatment that has evolved into a modern western medicine treatment.
+While DN stems from traditional Chinese medicine like acupuncture, it is a treatment that has evolved into a modern Western medicine treatment.
 Inserting needles into the skin is something both dry needling therapy and acupuncture share, but after that, the treatments are undoubtedly different (Denver Physical Medicine and Rehab).

-Acupuncture treatments are more of traditional eastern medicine based on restoring the proper energy flow throughout the body by inserting needles along meridian lines.
+Acupuncture treatments are more of traditional Eastern medicine based on restoring the proper energy flow throughout the body by inserting needles along meridian lines.

-Dry needling therapy has been developing since the 1980s and focuses on relieving chronic and acute pain by inserting needles into trigger points to restore normal function.
+DN therapy has been developing since the 1980s and focuses on relieving chronic and acute pain by inserting needles into trigger points to restore normal function.
+Many athletes and people with musculoskeletal conditions have turned to DN in the past several years to help alleviate pain, accelerate recovery, improve muscle function, and enhance overall mobility.

-Will Dry Needling Therapy Work For Me?
+Will DN Work For Me?

-Patients that are experiencing chronic pain are typically great candidates to receive dry needling therapy.
-Patients can expect to see the most significant benefits when this dry needling is incorporated with exercise, manual therapy, stretching, and education.
-It is a low cost, low-risk treatment that can help with conditions such as (Virginia Sports Medicine Institute):
+Patients experiencing chronic pain are typically great candidates for dry needling therapy.
+Patients can expect to see the most significant benefits when DN is incorporated with exercise, manual therapy, stretching, and education.
+It is a low-cost, low-risk treatment that can help with conditions such as (Virginia Sports Medicine Institute):

 • Acute and Chronic Tendonitis/ Tendinosis